jamiebergen/plugin-notes-plus/README.txt

 == Upgrade Notice ==

 = 1.1.0 =
-This version migrates plugin notes into their own database table and fixes a bug with plugin notes being incorrectly indexed on Windows servers.
+This version migrates plugin notes into their own database table and fixes a bug with plugin notes disappearing on Windows servers.